scenerystack/community/docs/reference/api/scenery-phet/FineCoarseSpinner.md

 # FineCoarseSpinner

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/FineCoarseSpinner.ts](https://github.com/phetsims/scenery-phet/blob/main/js/FineCoarseSpinner.ts) for the most up-to-date information.

 ## Overview

 A type of spinner UI component that supports 'fine' and 'coarse' changes to a numeric value.